-In connection with the above deliberations, on January 30, 2025, in light of the fact that, among other things, the Tender Offer is being implemented as part of a Management Buyout (MBO), which raises issues of structural conflicts of interest, and that it is a transaction involving a squeeze-out, the board of directors of the Company consulted the Strategic Special Committee on the rationality of the purpose of the Transaction, the appropriateness and fairness of the terms and procedures of the Transaction, and other matters (for details of the composition of the members of the Strategic Special Committee, other specific matters on which the Strategic Special Committee was consulted, and other matters related thereto, please refer to "(IV) Establishment of an independent special committee and obtainment of a report from the special committee by the Company" in "(6) Measures to ensure the fairness of the Tender Offer Price and avoid conflicts of interest, and other measures to ensure the fairness of the Tender Offer").
+In connection with the above deliberations, on January 30, 2025, in light of the fact that, among other things, the Tender Offer is being implemented as part of a Management Buyout (MBO), which raises issues of structural conflicts of interest, and that it is a transaction involving a squeeze-out, the board of directors of the Company consulted the Strategic Special Committee on the rationality of the purpose of the Transaction, the appropriateness and fairness of the terms and procedures of the Transaction, and other matters (for details of the composition of the members of the Strategic Special Committee, other specific matters on which the Strategic Special Committee was consulted, and other matters related thereto, please refer to "A. March 28, 2025 Report" in "(IV) Establishment of an independent special committee and obtainment of a report from the special committee by the Company" in "(6) Measures to ensure the fairness of the Tender Offer Price and avoid conflicts of interest, and other measures to ensure the fairness of the Tender Offer").
 In addition, the Company has taken each of the measures described in "(6) Measures to ensure the fairness of the Tender Offer Price and avoid conflicts of interest, and other measures to ensure the fairness of the Tender Offer" below and has obtained an opinion (the "Fairness Opinion") from the Company's financial advisor, J.P.
 Morgan, to the effect that the Tender Offer Price is fair to the Company's common shareholders (excluding the Tender Offeror, Tender Offeror Parent Company, KKR and their related companies) from a financial point of view based on the assumptions described in the note in "(ii) Outline of valuation" in "(3) Matters related to the valuation" below.
-The Company also received necessary legal advice from Nagashima Ohno & Tsunematsu, its legal advisor, regarding the decision-making process of the Company's board of directors that concerns the Transaction and other issues to note, as well as an opinion (the "Opinion") today from the Strategic Special Committee (for details of the content of the Opinion and the activities of the Strategic Special Committee, please refer to "(IV) Establishment of an independent special committee and obtainment of a report from the special committee by the Company" in "(6) Measures to ensure the fairness of the Tender Offer Price and avoid conflicts of interest, and other measures to ensure the fairness of the Tender Offer" below).
+The Company also received necessary legal advice from Nagashima Ohno & Tsunematsu, its legal advisor, regarding the decision-making process of the Company's board of directors that concerns the Transaction and other issues to note, as well as the March 28, 2025 Report) from the Strategic Special Committee (for details of the content of the Opinion and the activities of the Strategic Special Committee, please refer to "A. March 28, 2025 Report" in "(IV) Establishment of an independent special committee and obtainment of a report from the special committee by the Company" in "(6) Measures to ensure the fairness of the Tender Offer Price and avoid conflicts of interest, and other measures to ensure the fairness of the Tender Offer" below).
+Subsequently, on April 16, 2025, the Tender Offeror, the Tender Offeror Parent Company, KKR Fund and VAC entered into the Tender Offer Agreement (VAC), which includes the implementation of the LP Interest Acquisition.
+In connection with this, the Company received a April 16, 2025 Supplementary Report from the Strategic Special Committee.
+(For specific details of the April 16, 2025 Supplementary Report, please refer to "B. April 16, 2025 Supplementary Report" in "(IV) Establishment of an independent special committee and obtainment of a report from the special committee by the Company" in "(6) Measures to ensure the fairness of the Tender Offer Price and avoid conflicts of interest, and other measures to ensure the fairness of the Tender Offer" below.)